Grand jury: Dallas officer’s shooting of neighbor was murder

 The circumstances of the shooting sparked outrage and led many to question Guyger’s account.
 Critics, including Jean’s family, also wondered why it took three days for Guyger to be charged, why she was not taken into custody immediately after the shooting and whether race played a factor in her decision to use deadly force.

-During a news conference Friday, Jean family attorney Lee Merritt thanked the grand jury and said murder was the appropriate charge.

-“This is groundbreaking, but it is also just a start,” Merritt said.
-“We are focused on seeing this case through (to) a proper conviction and through an appropriate sentencing.”

-Dallas Police Chief Renee Hall said her department continues “to feel anguish” over the shooting.
-She described it as a “tragic event” and asked people to pray for Jean’s family.
+The Dallas police chief said her department continues “to feel anguish” over the shooting.
+Police Chief Renee Hall described it as a “tragic event” and asked people to pray for Jean’s family.

 Jean’s killing thrust Dallas into the national conversation about the intersection of race and law enforcement, a dialogue revived by the high-profile trials of officers charged with murder in police shootings.